The PIM Market Is extremely diverse, how do you select the right one?

-First, to better be able to serve you, we kindly ask you to answer our exploratory Quickscan, consisting of 50 custom-designed questions on your company requirements.
+To serve you better, please answer our 50-question Quickscan on your company requirements.
 These questions cover the subjects:

 This allows insights into the patterns of your company’s activity.

 Allows insights into the questions: what kind of products would you like to deliver?
 How do you structure your data?
-What is needed to correctly transfer data to your partners?
+What is needed to transfer data to your partners correctly?

 STEP TWO: THE SHORTLIST

-Secondly, after being matched with suitable vendors, PIMVENDORS will have a meeting with you and discuss the possible shortlist, after taking your specific needs into consideration.
-We maintain the quality of our matches by presenting our vendors a similar Quikscan designed to let vendors indicate their own products, based on our questions.
-After receiving your company Quickscan, we are then able to accurately match your needs with their software.
+Secondly, after being matched with suitable vendors, PIMVENDORS will meet with you and discuss the possible shortlist after considering your specific needs.
+We ensure match quality using a Quikscan to let vendors indicate their products based on our questions.
+After receiving your company Quickscan, we can accurately match your needs with their software.

 STEP THREE (optional): THE MATCH & GUIDANCE

-Third, Pimvendors will offer to guide you through the selection process, for an attractive fee.
-After a face-to-face consultation, we will then set up a strategy to find your best PIM.
-This means (among others) accompanying you to the partners, mapping your company needs price range, and requirements; setting up demo workshops to test your PIM, and coordinating meetings.
-Specific needs will be taken into account and matched against the chosen PIM vendors.
+Third, Pimvendors will offer to guide you through the selection process for an attractive fee.
+After a face-to-face consultation, we will devise a strategy to find your best PIM.
+We support partner selection, mapping your needs, setting up demo workshops, and coordinating meetings.
+Specific needs will be considered and matched against the chosen PIM vendors.